bakery/baker-docs/scaffolding/navigation.md

 # Scaffolding navigation

 Navigation modules are a special case of containers.
-N
+Navigation is probably one of the first elements of the application that you will want to scaffold